Michael Chavis: Suspension

+Major leagues

 Chavis opened the 2019 season with Pawtucket.
 On April 19, he was added to the major league active roster for the first time.
 He made his MLB debut against the Tampa Bay Rays the following day, doubling as a pinch hitter.
 On April 23, Chavis hit his first major league home run in a 4–2 loss to the Detroit Tigers.
 On May 15, he hit a walk-off single in the 10th inning of a 6–5 win over the Colorado Rockies.
 On June 3, it was announced Chavis had won the American League Rookie of the Month Award for May.
 At the end of June, Chavis had appeared in 63 games with Boston, batting .261 with 14 home runs and 44 RBIs.
 On July 15, he hit his first major league grand slam, off of Trent Thornton of the Toronto Blue Jays.
 On August 12, Chavis was placed on the injured list with a left AC joint sprain; he began a rehabilitation assignment with Pawtucket on August 23.
 On September 20, Boston manager Alex Cora indicated that Chavis would not return to the Red Sox for their remaining games in the season, but would likely play in the Puerto Rican Winter League.
 In 95 games with the 2019 Red Sox, Chavis hit .254 with 18 home runs and 58 RBIs.

 In the start-delayed 2020 season, Chavis was part of Boston's Opening Day lineup.
 On August 18, he became the fourth batter in Red Sox franchise history to strike out five times in a game.
 Overall with the 2020 Red Sox, Chavis batted .212 with five home runs and 19 RBIs in 42 games.

 In March 2021, Chavis was optioned to Boston's alternate training site near the end of spring training.
 On April 10, was activated for one game when J. D. Martinez was briefly on the COVID-related list.
 Chavis began the minor league season in Triple-A with the Worcester Red Sox, and was activated several times.
 Through July, Chavis appeared in 31 games with Boston while batting .190 with two home runs and six RBIs.

 Pittsburgh Pirates

 On July 30, 2021, Chavis was traded to the Pittsburgh Pirates in exchange for relief pitcher Austin Davis.
 Through the end of the regular season, he appeared in 12 games for Pittsburgh, batting .357, and 25 games for the Triple-A Indianapolis Indians, where he had a .278 average.

+Chavis played in a career–high 129 games for the Pirates in 2022, slashing .229/.265/.389 with 14 home runs and 49 RBI.
 On September 26, 2022, Chavis was designated for assignment.
+He cleared waivers and was sent outright to Triple–A Indianapolis on September 29.
+After the season, he elected free agency on October 6.